aaronbloomfield/ccc/hws/daoweb3/index.md

 Four variables are defined:

 - The `contractAddress` line is the hard-coded address of the Poll smart contract.
 You should also hard-code the address, although this will mean editing the HTML file if you re-deploy it to a different smart contract address
 - The `web3` variable is the connection to the geth node itself.
-The value for `URL` is provided on the Collab landing page.
+The value for `URL` is provided on the Canvas landing page.
 Note that the value for `URL` must be in quotes.
 - The `abi` variable is the ABI for the contract itself.
 This should be replaced by the entire ABI, not just `[...]`.
 You can obtain this via Remix -- in the Compilation tab, after you compile, there is a copy link next to the text "ABI" at the bottom of that pane.
 Note that you will have to remove all white space in what you copy from Remix.
-You can also copy the ABI for this assignment from the Collab landing page.
+You can also copy the ABI for this assignment from the Canvas landing page.
 - The `contract` variable is the connection to the specific smart contract that we are accessing.

 You will notice that many of the fields and methods here are the same as in geth.
 Indeed, what we call `web3.eth.blockNumber` here is just `eth.blockNumber` in geth.
 They are also the same steps we've used before to call a function from geth -- we saw this in the [Debtors example](../../slides/solidity.html#/debtor), and those commands are listed in the [Geth reference document](../../docs/geth_reference.html) ([md](../../docs/geth_reference.md)).